 Lucky was so excited to receive a compliment and make an acquaintance he chuffed with delight.
 This sent the man back a couple of steps.

 The brave man laughed and did the same.
-Then he slowly began to cros his feet in a type of step dancing.
-Lucky tried mimmicking the man’s foot work but he lost his balance and caught himself on his front paws.
+Then he slowly began to cross his feet in a type of step dancing.
+Lucky tried mimicking the man’s footwork but he lost his balance and caught himself on his front paws.

 Lucky wasn’t about to give up that easily.
 He got back up on his hind legs and again tried to copy the brave man’s steps.

-The man took a couple steps in a dance and Lucky followed suit.
-He crossed this way slowly then that way slowly and Lucky found himself keeping up.
-Next the man broke out into an Irish jig.
+The man took a couple of steps in dance and Lucky followed suit.
+He crossed this way slowly than that way slowly and Lucky found himself keeping up.
+Next, the man broke out into an Irish jig.

-The music started back up and Lucky kicked out his own version of the Irish jig the man had showed him.
-Then more people came back out on to the square.
-At first they watched in further awe but as the man and the lion kept on dancing they couldn’t resist their own feet.
+The music started back up and Lucky kicked out his own version of the Irish jig the man had shown him.
+Then more people came back out onto the square.
+At first, they watched in further awe but as the man and the lion kept on dancing they couldn’t resist their own feet.
 They all began dancing too!
 The celebration was back on.

 “You are one lucky lion,” the man shouted in Lucky’s direction.

-Lucky nodded enthusaistically as he continued to dance.
+Lucky nodded enthusiastically as he continued to dance.
 “I”m Declan, I come from the clan of Lions.
 You must be Lucky,” the man guessed at the lion’s name.

-Declan taught Lucky more dance moves and more people came to dance along side Lucky.
-On many occasionas the hat fell off the lion’s head and a kind maiden or child would pick it up and Lucky would bend low so they could replace it on top of his head.
+Declan taught Lucky more dance moves and more people came to dance alongside Lucky.
+On many occasions, the hat fell off the lion’s head and a kind maiden or child would pick it up and Lucky would bend low so they could replace it on top of his head.

 Pretty soon it was time for the festivities to simmer down.
-Family’s left with their young.
+The family’s left with their young.
 Maidens retired to their homes for the evening.
 It was just the men left with Lucky the lion.